RGP Lua

 All accessible PDK Framework classes starts with the FC prefix, such as FCMeasure, FCMusicRegion, FCNoteEntry, etc.

-The methods names (and as a result, the Lua properties) in the PDK Framework are in UpperCamelCase (sometimes called “Pascal case”).
+The methods names (and as a result, the Lua properties) in the PDK Framework are in CamelCase.
 The constants are all-uppercase.

 The Lua Language

-RGP Lua as of version 0.67 is based on Lua 5.4.
-(JW Lua is based on Lua 5.2.)
-More information about the Lua computer language (and books about Lua) is available at the Lua home page, including the Lua 5.4 Reference Manual and the online version of “Programming in Lua”, First Edition.
-(This book covers Lua 5.0, but for Finale Lua programming purposes, it should cover what you need.)
+RGP Lua and JW Lua are based on Lua 5.2.
+More information about the Lua computer language (and books about Lua) is available at the Lua home page, including the Lua 5.2 Reference Manual and the online version of “Programming in Lua”, First Edition (this book covers Lua 5.0, but for Finale Lua programming purposes, it should cover what you need.)

 Lua is case sensitive.
 The basic Lua syntax is very similar to other computer languages and Lua is an easy language to learn.
 To be able to write plug-in scripts there are just a few concepts in Lua you need to be aware of, such as: